Master observational radio astronomy techniques, from telescope technology to interferometric imaging and data analysis.

 2 Courses

-Expert in Radio Astronomy and Data Processing
+Expert in Astrophysical Data Science and Signal Processing

 Testimonials